Letter from the Director

 At the heart of ethical and socially responsible citizenship is a moral obligation to understand that every individual’s life has dignity and worth, and that every individual’s health, education, and potential is worth fighting for.
 We focus on three critical ingredients in cultivating a socially responsible ethic in the UA educational experience.

 *Moral reasoning and a commitment to respecting other perspectives when forming judgments.
 Ethical citizenship requires a well-developed capacity for thoughtful moral discourse.
 Constant exposure to a polarized media, the persistence of stereotypes, and increasingly homogeneous social interactions seriously undermine the potential for developing such discourse during the college years.
 Striving to foster both open-mindedness and conviction, CESR has developed initiatives such as Moral Forum which requires students to consider the social and ethical consequences of debate and argumentation.

 *Curriculum-based community service experiences.
 Research indicates that when service experiences are integrated into an academic curriculum with structured time for students to think, talk, and write about their service, the experiences improve students’ critical thinking, self-efficacy, and social responsibility.
-Service learning courses such as Poverty, Faith and Justice in America and Virtual Advantage center on deepening ties between the students and the service recipients.
+Service learning courses such as Poverty, Faith and Justice in America center on deepening ties between the students and the service recipients.